 If this request was made at the behest of an upstream service, the upstream service should have passed along trace information.
 This class is used for collecting the trace context and passing it along to the server span.

-Build a TraceInfo from individual headers.
+classmethod from_upstream (trace_id, parent_id, span_id, sampled, flags) Build a TraceInfo from individual headers.